hyperevolnet/Terminator/README.md

 ## Updates

-[12-07-2024] You guys only download code and don't want to star, so future version will not be open source.
-Of course, this paper will not be submitted to peer review again.
-Fundamentally reshaping the LLM paradigm is only a small part of the future version.
+[12-07-2024] Fundamentally reshaping the LLM paradigm is only a small part of the future version.

 [01-07-2024] I open source the code on 2D image tasks.
 The new code version is still under further testing.